 AS Inbank is a registered credit institution under the supervision of the Estonian Financial Supervision Authority (Finantsinspektsioon).
-Based on the CRR Article 4(145) and Article 4(148), AS Inbank can be considered as a small and non-complex and listed institution.
+Based on the CRR Article 4(145), AS Inbank can be considered as a small and non-complex listed institution.
 The disclosures by small and non-complex institutions that are listed institutions, are outlined in the CRR Article 433b.
-In Table 1, the disclosures within this Pillar III report are linked to the respective provisions of Part Eight CRR.
+In Table 1, the disclosures within this Pillar III report are linked to the respective provisions of Part Eight of CRR.